The St John’s Co-Cathedral Foundation Holds The European Cathedrals Malta-Pisa Conference Together With The Opera Primaziale Pisana Pisa

 Ms Cynthia de Giorgio CEO and Curator said that ‘the aim of the conference was to convene conservators, academics and curators from different Cathedrals in Europe to showcase conservation projects and create a network for sharing knowledge, good practices and experience’.
 During the conference, eighteen different case studies of conservation projects carried out at Cathedrals in Italy, Malta, the United Kingdom, France, Poland and Austria were presented.

 The conference was addressed by the H.G. the Archbishop of Malta, Charles Jude Scicluna, the Hon.
 José Herrera, Minister for Cultural Heritage, the Arts and Local Government; the Hon.
-Clayton Bartolo, Minister of Tourism and Consumer Protection; Prof. Stefano Cela, from the Opera Della Primaziale Pisana, and Prof. Mgr Emmanuel Agius, the President of the Foundation.
+Clayton Bartolo, Minister of Tourism and Consumer Protection; Prof. Roberto Cela, from the Opera Della Primaziale Pisana, and Prof. Mgr Emmanuel Agius, the President of the Foundation.

 In his opening address, Mgr Prof. Agius stated that: “There is no better way of celebrating the success story of the state-of-the-art restoration and preservation projects carried out by the Foundation during the past twenty years than with a European conference on conservation strategies.
 The restoration and conservation projects embarked upon by the Foundation have embraced a wide range of works of art, together with many architectural features of the Church fabric.”